-- 3.9 The development of solar PV arrays within North Somerset has the potential to result in significant impacts upon the landscape.
-Any solar PV proposal should aim to complement the character of the local landscape, particularly its scale and pattern and should be located within land areas that equate to typical field sizes, and are suited to the uniformity of a solar PV array.
-Ideally, the array should be set within well-hedged field boundaries, or other landscape features that provide containment. - 3.10 The planning application should be accompanied by a landscape and visual impact assessment, to be consistent with the current guidelines issued by the Landscape Institute and the Institute of Environmental Management and Assessment.
-This should include detail of the potential for solar PV panels, frames and supports to have a combined reflective quality, through providing a glint and glare statement.
-Where deemed necessary, a full assessment of glint and glare will need to be completed. - 3.11 To avoid adverse visual impact, arrays should be sited on relatively level ground and avoid sloping hillside locations, to reduce their visual profile.
+3.7 The development of solar PV arrays within North Somerset has the potential to result in significant impacts upon the landscape.
+Any solar

+PV proposal should aim to complement the character of the local landscape, particularly its scale and pattern and should be located within land areas that equate to typical field sizes, and are suited to the uniformity of a solar PV array.
+Ideally, the array should be set within wellhedged field boundaries, or other landscape features that provide containment.

+- 3.8 The planning application should be accompanied by a landscape and visual impact assessment, to be consistent with the current guidelines issued by the Landscape Institute and the Institute of Environmental Management & Assessment.
+This should include detail of the potential for solar PV panels, frames and supports to have a combined reflective quality, evaluated through a glint and glare assessment. - 3.9 To avoid adverse visual impact, arrays should be sited on relatively level ground and avoid sloping hillside locations, to reduce their visual profile.
 Sites should be screened from view where possible, either by the existing landscape or by planting hedges or vegetation.
-Where landscape and visual impact assessments are undertaken, the visual impact on residential properties will need to be assessed.
 Where the installation is generally low in visual impact but there are sensitive local views into the site, planning may be granted with a condition relating to the planting or management of hedgerow trees to block that particular view.
-It should not be possible to obtain extensive views of selected sites from sensitive public vantage points, including views from footpaths and locations where the array would be seen as a dominant element within the local landscape. - 3.12 Where any nationally protected landscape is concerned, landscape and visual impacts are likely to be the most significant environmental effects of a solar PV development.
-The character and quality, along with views to and from the Mendip Hills Area of Outstanding Natural Beauty (AONB) will be of particular relevance in North Somerset. - 3.13 It is as much for the views offered within the AONB as the views out from the Mendip Hills that the area is valued.
+It should not be possible to obtain extensive views of selected sites from sensitive public vantage points, including views from footpaths crossing or those very close to the site and locations where the array would be seen as a dominant element within the local landscape. - 3.10 Where any nationally protected landscape is concerned, landscape and visual impacts are likely to be the most significant environmental effects of a solar PV development.
+The character and quality, along with views to and from the Mendip Hills Area of Outstanding Natural Beauty (AONB) will be of particular relevance in North Somerset. - 3.11 It is as much for the views offered within the AONB as the views out from the Mendip Hills that the area is valued.
 Unsympathetic, incongruous development in these landscapes can act as a visual detractor; having an adverse impact on the character of the AONB.
 These factors should therefore be taken into consideration with any proposed development.
-Applications within the AONB designation will be subject to rigorous examination and will need to demonstrate that the objectives of the designation will not be compromised by the development.

-- 3.14 Any development must be temporary and enable full restoration of the site to its original state once the installation is decommissioned.
+Applications within the AONB designation will be subject to rigorous examination and will need to demonstrate that the objectives of the designation will not be compromised by the development. - 3.12 Any development must be temporary and enable full restoration of the site to its original state once the installation is decommissioned.
 Any removal of existing vegetative field boundaries, including mature trees within these will not be permitted.
 This will be a condition of any planning permission granted.
-More detail on the requirements of decommissioning can be found in the planning application section. - 3.15 The 'North Somerset Landscape Character Assessment Supplementary Planning Document' provides detailed information on landscape designations.
+More detail on the requirements of decommissioning can be found in the planning application section. - 3.13 The 'North Somerset Landscape Character Assessment Supplementary Planning Document' provides detailed information on landscape designations.
 Applications should demonstrate that landscape impacts have been considered and mitigated.